 .py file.
 Don't forget to adjust the output file path as needed.
 The script makes use

 number of particles belonging to each cluster.
 Note that the array returned by this function includes cluster ID 0, which is not assigned by the modifier

 and therefore typically has size zero.
 For more information on OVITO's scripting interface, see this page.

 It is possible to perform the file export for every frame in a simulation sequence by adding a

 for-loop to the script:

-from ovito import * import numpy for frame in range(dataset.anim.last_frame + 1): output_filepath = "cluster_sizes.%i.txt" % frame output = dataset.selected_node.compute(frame) cluster_sizes = numpy.bincount(output.particle_properties['Cluster'].array) numpy.savetxt(output_filepath, cluster_sizes)
+import ovito import numpy for frame in range(ovito.dataset.anim.last_frame + 1): output_filepath = "cluster_sizes.%i.txt" % frame output = ovito.dataset.selected_node.compute(frame) cluster_sizes = numpy.bincount(output.particle_properties['Cluster'].array) numpy.savetxt(output_filepath, cluster_sizes)